ancient-military-history

 Viking settlements were not monolithic; they ranged from isolated farmsteads in the fjords of Norway to planned market towns in Denmark and Sweden, and from temporary winter camps on campaign routes to permanent colonial farms in the North Atlantic.
 Understanding this diversity is central to settlement archaeology.
 The majority of the population lived in rural farming communities, but a growing number of specialized trading centers—such as Hedeby, Birka, and Kaupang—functioned as nodes in a vast commercial web stretching from the Middle East to the North Sea.

 Excavations at these sites have revealed complex layouts.
 Hedeby, for instance, was protected by a semi-circular rampart and featured a grid of streets, workshops, and quays.
 Birka, on an island in Lake Mälaren, served as a gateway for furs, slaves, and iron moving between Scandinavia and the Islamic world.
 Recent excavations at these longstanding sites continue to yield new artifacts, including coins, ceramics, and metalwork, that challenge older models of Viking economy and social organization.
+For example, a 2023 study of Hedeby's harbor revealed ship timbers reused in later building phases, indicating a culture of recycling materials that extended even to ocean-going vessels.

 The Longhouse: Heart of the Home